What to expect during your stay

 Explore The Steward House and the Silver Hill Hospital campus.

 The Steward House is located on a picturesque, 44-acre wooded campus in New Canaan, CT.
-You will live alongside other executives and professionals in a stately 8-bedroom home with private bedrooms and bathrooms, an in-house chef, technology access, an on-site business and recreation center, and a nearby gym, pool, and wellness center.
+You will live alongside other executives and professionals in a stately 8-bedroom home with private bedrooms and bathrooms, an in-house chef, technology access, recreation center, and a nearby gym, pool, and wellness center.

 Explore The Steward House